TVOkids Logo

 TVOkids Logo 2009

-In the new version, the TV block title was white and placed inside a red rectangle with rounded corners that resembled a TV screen.
+In the new version, the TV block title was white and set inside a red, rounded-corner rectangle resembling a TV screen.
 The designers separated “tvo” and “kids” into two levels.
 At the same time, both lines were the same width, so the top three letters had to be slightly increased.
 The font also changed, but it was still bold and grotesque.
 A red man held a sign with an inscription.
-The artists did not detail it; they depicted only protruding parts: a head, legs, and fragments of fingers.
+The artists did not detail it; they depicted only protruding parts: a head, legs, and finger fragments.

 2015 – 2019